“Distract certain architectural elements from the greater whole.

 This dialectic between the object, the individual and the territory should be studied, constructed and deconstructed.”

-Lucie Laflorentie’s work, around matter and color, questions the displacement of the working gesture, of the landscape, but also of the motifs that constitute them.
-Whether organic or architectural, linked to a territory, to human activity, to thought, to history or to the imagination.
+Lucie Laflorentie‘s work with matter and colour questions the displacement of the working gesture, of the landscape, but also of the motifs that constitute them.
+Whether they are organic or architectural, linked to a territory, to human activity, to thought, to history or to the imagination.

-The exhibition is supported by Institut Français du Maroc.
+The exhibition has been supported by the Institut Français du Maroc.